 Rice responded by signing a seven-person class this spring.
 The new additions ranged from incoming high school players to experienced, junior college and grad transfer players.
 The Owls had a variety of holes to fill, so they cast a wide net.
 As much as they might not want it to be true, today’s transfer epidemic has, in many ways, become the new normal.

 “We’ve kind of gotten used to this,” Pera said.
 It’s grim, but it’s reality.
-Rather than dwell on the negative, Pera and Rice basketball vow to keep moving forward with a new roster but the same purpose.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Rather than dwell on the negative, Pera and Rice basketball vow to keep moving forward with a new roster but the same purpose.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.